slashedCodes/roblox-sussy-group-finder/README.md

 # Roblox sussy group finder
 ###### my gen z brain rot amogus sus brain could not think of a better word to describe the kind of groups this script finds.

-A roblox script to find, rather innapropriate users/groups.
+A roblox script to find, rather innapropriate users/groups. <br>
+I would say that in this stage, the script is ready to use.
+Still a work in progress though. <br>
+Use at your own risk.

 # How does this work?